m57/cobaltstrike_bofs/README.md

-# QueueUserAPC Shellcode Injection
+# QueueUserAPC_PPID

+> queueuserapc_ppid/

-This BOF spawns a process of your choice under a specified parent, and injects a provided shellcode file via QueueUserAPC().
+BOF spawns a process of your choice under a specified parent, and injects a provided shellcode file via QueueUserAPC().

 ![](queueuserapc_ppid.gif)